foundling/PythonByError/content/chapters/0_intro/content.md

 1. The Python REPL
 2. The Python virtual machine

 Read this page and all of its subpages and stop, if you want, at 'Learning Python'.
-A big LOL to that sentence.

 Here is how to get Python.